bnbullock/Credit_Risk_Analysis/README.md

 Credit risk is a challenging situation that most individuals or corporate borrowers will encounter when providing or seeking funds for a specific credit basis, such as  a loan.
 A credit risk is the possibility that a borrower will fail to repay that loan or make the required payments agreed to in a contractual agreement.
 A lender having taken the risk to provide a loan does not receive the owed principal and interest thus resulting in cash flow disruption or related costs.

-In this project we will be using a data set and taking on the credit risk challenge specifically as it relates to creating a viable model that can idetify fraudulent transactions.
+In this project we will be using a dataset from the LendingClub, a peer-to-peer lending services company, and taking on the credit risk challenge specifically as it relates to creating a viable model that can idetify fraudulent transactions.
 We will be preparing the data, using statistical reasoning and employing machine learning in an attempt to solve this important challenge.

-We have identified credit card risk as an unbalanced classification problem, many loans will be provided and serviced properly, however, a small number of loans will be considered risky.
+We have identified credit risk as an unbalanced classification problem, many loans will be provided and serviced properly, however, a small number of loans will be considered risky.
 Because of this, we will use different techniques to deploy machine learning to train and then evaluate these models with unbalanced classes.
 To handle the computational analysis we will be using the imbalanced-learn and scikit-learn libraries to build and evaluate models using resampling.

-The credit card dataset is from the LendingClub, a peer-to-peer lending services company.
 We will oversample the data using the RandomOverSampler and SMOTE algorithms, and undersample the data using the ClusterCentroids algorithm.
 Then, we will use a combinatorial approach of over- and undersampling using the SMOTEENN algorithm.
 Next, you’ll compare two new machine learning models that reduce bias, BalancedRandomForestClassifier and EasyEnsembleClassifier, to predict credit risk.
 Once this has been completed we will make a recommendation as to whether they should be used to predict credit risk.

 - Deliverables: